-Yin started pole dancing in 2011 and has trained in several studios across the globe having learnt from professional dancers in both Australia (Pole Fanatics Studio, Melbourne) and Malaysia (Bobbis Pole Studio Malaysia).
-Since discovering pole, she has since dabbled in many forms of pole dance from the traditional sensual art to competitive sport to contemporary dance.
+Yin started pole dancing start of 2012 and has trained in several studios across the globe having learnt from professional dancers in both Australia (Pole Fanatics Studio, Melbourne) and Malaysia (Bobbis Pole Studio Malaysia).
+Since discovering pole, she has since dabbled in many forms of pole dance from the traditional exotic style to competitive sport and contemporary dance.

-In addition to pole dancing, Yin also teaches aerial hoop and has an interest in arm balances, flexibility training, yoga and aerial silks.
+In addition to pole dancing, Yin also teaches aerial hoop and flexibility.

 Since joining the Prana Pole team from the beginning in 2016, she has: